aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/advanced-image-manipulation-aspose-imaging-java/_index.md

 }
 ```

-**Parameters & Method Purpose:**
-- `dataDir`: Directory path containing the image file.
-- `load()`: Loads an image file into a RasterImage object.

-### Set Background Color for an Image
+### How to Set Background Color Java

 #### Overview
-Customizing the background color of your images can enhance aesthetics or meet specific design requirements.
+Changing the canvas background helps when you need a solid backdrop for transparent PNGs.

 ##### Step 1: Import Necessary Classes